 - Once stabilised, check TSH annually.
 Free T4 is more useful in secondary hypothyroidism.
 The patient needs to be informed that symptom relief may take many months and even up to six months after TSH levels have normalised.

-- Drugs, such as ferrous sulphate, calcium supplements, rifampicin and amiodarone can interfere with T4 absorption.
+- Drugs, such as ferrous sulfate, calcium supplements, rifampicin and amiodarone can interfere with T4 absorption.

 - Subclinical hypothyroidism occurs when a patient has a TSH level above the upper limit of the reference range (but usually less than 10 mU/L) and free T4 levels are within the reference range.